 The most time-consuming step in the entire data science lifecycle is said to be the data preparation stage, where raw data is transformed into useful data by applying many methods and strategies.
 Many tools help perform data science in a better way and save a lot of time, but the process remains the same.

 Data Science Process [A Step-by-Step Guide]

-In this write-up, we will discuss the complete process involved in data science.
+In this write-up, we will discuss the complete process involved in data science i.e. the data science process.
 You can also read about the different phases of data science through our introductory data science article.

-That said, to get something useful out of this messy big data, we need to follow a process, which we are calling the data science process and is as follows:
+That said, to get something useful out of this messy big data, we need to follow a process, which we call the data science process and it is as follows:

 1. Data Preparation

 As we already mentioned, what we receive from different sources is raw, unprocessed, messy data, and as such, we need to make it suitable for analysis.
 So, the first step in data science process is data preparation.

 Without doing so, even if we apply the best algorithms, we will not get the desired results.
 Data is mostly represented in tabular format for analysis as it is easy to view and process that way.